Rimini is situated in central Italy; in the Emilia Romagna region.

 Piazza Cavour is another square in this town.

 There are three palace joined together in Piazza Cavour.
 On your right; near the street you see Palazzo Garampi; built at the end of the XVII century.
 It is used as town hall today.

-Palazzo dell' Arengo that housed a tribunal, is located in the middle of this group of palaces.
+Palazzo dell' Arengo housed a courthouse.
+It is located in the middle of this group of palaces.
 It was built in 1204.
 The third palace is Palazzo del Podestà .
 This was were the lord of the town lived.
 It dates between 1330 e il 1334.
 Today it is the seat of various expositions .